Small objects in the eye

 Causes

-Normally, our eyelashes, eyelids and tears work together to stop objects from entering our eyes, or to quickly flush them out if they do get in.
-The firm and elastic helps to protect the highly sensitive eyeball from injury.
+Our eyelashes, eyelids and tears normally work together to stop small objects from entering our eyes, or to quickly flush them out if they do get in.
+The firm and elastic helps to protect the sensitive eyeball from injury.
 Minor injuries to the are still quite common, though.
-The most common cause is when something gets stuck under the eyelid or a contact lens.
+They usually happen when something gets stuck under the eyelid or a contact lens.

-A lot of different things could harm our eyes: a little twig that gets blown into your face while running in the woods, the fingernail of a toddler who unexpectedly stretches their hand out, or a poorly placed contact lens.
-Foreign objects may also get into your eye during home improvements or as a work-related injury, for instance when using a milling machine or welding.
+A lot of different things can injure our eyes – like a twig that gets blown into your face while running in the woods, the fingernail of a toddler who unexpectedly stretches their hand out, or a poorly placed contact lens.
+Foreign objects may also get into your eye when doing DIY projects at home or activities in the workplace, for instance when using a milling machine or welding.

 Outlook